inukshuk/anystyle/README.md

 [Kyoto Cabinet](http://fallabs.com/kyotocabinet/) file-based hash database from the dictionary file that ships with the parser.
-If Kyoto Cabinet is not installed on your system, Anystyle-Parser uses a simple Ruby Hash as a fall-back; this Hash has to be re-created every time you restart the parser and takes up a lot of memory in your Ruby process; it is therefore strongly recommended to install Kyoto Cabinet and the `kyotocabinet-ruby` gem.
+If Kyoto Cabinet is not installed on your system, Anystyle-Parser uses a simple Ruby Hash as a fall-back; this Hash has to be re-created every time you load the parser and takes up a lot of memory in your Ruby process; it is therefore strongly recommended to install Kyoto Cabinet and the `kyotocabinet-ruby` gem.

     $ [sudo] gem install kyotocabinet-ruby

 The database file will be created the first time you access the dictionary;
 note that you will need write permissions in the directory where the file